brohrer/academic_advisory/use_cases.md

 * **Predicting liklihood of medical condition**: given values for a set of patient risk factors, predict the likelihood that a given medical condition will manifest.

 ### Relevant data sets
+* **[Breast Cancer Data Set](http://archive.ics.uci.edu/ml/datasets/Breast+Cancer)**: includes information about the breast cancer screening of several female patients.
+Hosted on UCI.
 * **[Diabetic retinopathy images](https://www.kaggle.com/c/diabetic-retinopathy-detection/data)**: a collection of retinal images, each labeled with its retinopathy scale score.
+* **[The Human Microbiome Project](https://www.hmpdacc.org/)**: genetic sequences of microbes from hundreds of healthy individuals, across several different sites on the human body: nasal passages, oral cavity, skin, gastrointestinal tract, and urogenital tract.
+* **[MIMIC-III Hospital admissions](https://mimic.physionet.org/)**: 58,000 hospital admissions for 38,645 adults and 7,875 neonates.
+[Access instructions](https://towardsdatascience.com/getting-access-to-mimic-iii-hospital-database-for-data-science-projects-791813feb735)(2012)
 * **[Pima diabetes database](https://www.kaggle.com/uciml/pima-indians-diabetes-database)**: includes BMI, insulin level, age, number of pregnancies, and diabetes diagnosis from female patients of Pima Indian heritage.
 Hosted on Kaggle.
-* **[Breast Cancer Data Set](http://archive.ics.uci.edu/ml/datasets/Breast+Cancer)**: includes information about the breast cancer screening of several female patients.
-Hosted on UCI.

 ## Politics
 * **Voter turnout**: given an individual's voting history, predict whether they will vote in the next election.